Reinforced concrete: Key characteristics

 As a rule of thumb, only to give an idea on orders of magnitude, steel is protected at pH above ~11 but starts to corrode below ~10 depending on steel characteristics and local physico-chemical conditions when concrete becomes carbonated.
-Carbonation of concrete along with chloride ingress are amongst the chief reasons for the failure of reinforcement bars in concrete.
+Carbonation of concrete along with chloride ingress are among the chief reasons for the failure of reinforcement bars in concrete.

 The relative cross-sectional area of steel required for typical reinforced concrete is usually quite small and varies from 1% for most beams and slabs to 6% for some columns.
 Reinforcing bars are normally round in cross-section and vary in diameter.
 Reinforced concrete structures sometimes have provisions such as ventilated hollow cores to control their moisture & humidity.

 Distribution of concrete (in spite of reinforcement) strength characteristics along the cross-section of vertical reinforced concrete elements is inhomogeneous.

 Mechanism of composite action of reinforcement and concrete

 The reinforcement in an RC structure, such as a steel bar, has to undergo the same strain or deformation as the surrounding concrete in order to prevent discontinuity, slip, or separation of the two materials under load.
 Maintaining composite action requires the transfer of load between the concrete and steel.
 The direct stress is transferred from the concrete to the bar interface so as to change the tensile stress in the reinforcing bar along its length.
 This load transfer is achieved by means of bond (anchorage) and is idealized as a continuous stress field that develops in the vicinity of the steel-concrete interface.

 The reasons that the two different material components, concrete and steel, can work together are as follows:

 (1) Reinforcement can be well bonded to the concrete, thus they can jointly resist external loads and deform.